dboeni/home-assistant-ampere-storage-pro/README.md

 - Ip addresses of inverter and IQ box (optional)

 # Variant 1:
 The inverter can be read out via Modbus TCP (port 502).
+Is under construction

 # Variant 2:
 The Ampere.IQ Box can be read out via a REST interface.
+The following placeholders must be replaced in the [modbus_ampere_storage_pro.yaml](modbus_ampere_storage_pro.yaml) file:
+- [IP]: Ip address of the Ampere.IQ Box
+- [SN]: Serial number of the inverter.
+This can be read out using this REST URL: http://[IP]/rest/things

 # Integrate into HomeAssistant